-- For the messages sent in a Chat session, as well as the notifications mentioned above, the client shall request in the Instant Message Disposition Notification (IMDN) Common Profile for Instant Messaging (CPIM) header an Interworking Disposition Notification as defined in Appendix O of [RCS-CPM-CONVFUNC-ENDORS], if during the setup of the session the terminating network has indicated support for interworking using the corresponding feature tag defined in Table 15. - When receiving an Interworking Disposition Notification as defined in Appendix O of [RCS-CPM-CONVFUNC-ENDORS], the client shall consider the message to have been delivered and interworked.
-The client shall thus not assume that a Delivery and a Display notification will follow. - In normal circumstances between two users at most only a single session is active at a time.
+- For the messages sent in a Chat session, as well as the notifications mentioned above, the client shall request in the Instant Message Disposition Notification (IMDN) Common Profile for Instant Messaging (CPIM) header an Interworking Disposition Notification as defined in Appendix O of [RCS-CPM-CONVFUNC-ENDORS], if during the setup of the session the terminating network has indicated support for interworking using the corresponding feature tag defined in Table 16. - When receiving an Interworking Disposition Notification as defined in Appendix O of [RCS-CPM-CONVFUNC-ENDORS], the client shall consider the message to have been delivered and interworked.
+The client shall thus not assume that a Delivery and a Display notification will follow. - In normal circumstances, between two users at most only a single session is active at a time.
 A client shall, therefore, not initiate a new Chat session towards a user with whom there is already an established Chat session. - If auto-accept is not used, then the devices send a SIP 180 response toward A. - When users are allowed to have multiple devices and those devices are configured to auto-accept (IM SESSION AUTO ACCEPT set to 1, as defined in section A.1.3), the Messaging Server is required to be able to fork the incoming 1-to-1 Chat session request to each of the receiving user's devices to set up an MSRP session with each of them. - Multimedia content within a Chat session is not permitted.
 Therefore, in the SDP of the SIP INVITE request and response, the a=accept-wrapped-types attribute shall only include text/plain and message/imdn+xml and if File Transfer using HTTP or Geolocation PUSH is supported (see sections 3.2.5 and 3.2.6.2) application/vnd.gsma.rcs-ft-http+xml and application/vnd.gsma.rcspushlocation+xml respectively, e.g., a=accept-wrapped-types:text/plain message/imdn+xml.
+This also applies to requests generated by the Participating Function, and to responses generated by the Participating Function even if a response from the terminating client has not yet been received.
 To transfer multimedia content during a chat, File Transfer is used. - When receiving a Chat session invitation (e.g. click on a pop-up to go to the Chat window) a 1-to-1 chat session is established according to the following possible criteria: - a) The respective client returns a 200 OK response upon detecting user activity, signalling the initiation of the remaining procedures to establish the chat when User B reacts to the notification by opening the chat window.
-This is the default criteria for RCS and, consequently, all the diagrams shown in this document reflect this behaviour.

-b) The 200 OK response is sent immediately if the devices receiving the invitation are configured to auto-accept15 the session invitations (IM SESSION AUTO ACCEPT configuration parameter defined in Table 79).
+This is the default criteria for RCS and, consequently, all the diagrams shown in this document reflect this behaviour. - b) The 200 OK response is sent immediately if the devices receiving the invitation are configured to auto-accept the session invitations (IM SESSION AUTO ACCEPT configuration parameter defined in Table 85).

-Which behaviour to use is configured via the IM SESSION AUTO ACCEPT configuration parameter defined in Table 79.
+Which behaviour to use, is configured via the IM SESSION AUTO ACCEPT configuration parameter defined in Table 85.